 - Tania Deaville, The Brighton Argus

-British singer-songwriter Seany Clarke delivers an intriguing take on 21st century life with his distinctive brand of folk & soul.
+Brighton based British singer-songwriter Seany Clarke delivers an intriguing take on 21st century life with his distinctive soulful folk-tinged songcraft.

 “His exploration of the human condition echoes Scott Walker, with his unique, delicate vocals and intricate playing forged in a contemporary Intimate setting.”- The Musician Magazine (MU)

 Driven by his percussive finger-style acoustic guitar moves, Seany Clarke’s down-to-earth sound is often sung with irony, pathos and playfulness.
 Artists such as Curtis Mayfield, Elvis Costello, Paul Weller and John Martyn inspire him.
 But they are just part of a rich woven tapestry of influences stretching back to the days when he was recording his demo material with former Boo Radley's bassist and drummer Tim Brown and Rob Cieka.